L3gomancer/ImageMagickVisRef/README.md

 ---

-For offset, the origin (0,0) is upper-left corner.
+The origin (0,0) is in the upper-left corner.
-(w)x(h)(+right)(+down)
+Dimensions and offset take this syntax: (w)x(h)(+right)(+down).
-The following negatively colours a (tall) area:
+The "-negate" option negatively colours an area.

-First in topL corner 10px to the right, 20px down. turned a red rose blue
+Negate an area, topL corner, 10px to the right, 20px down
 \$ `magick rose: -region '100x200+10+20' -negate rNeg1.gif`
 ![a](images/rNeg1.gif)

-This spills off the left edge
+Area spills off the left edge
 \$ `magick rose: -region '100x200-10+20' -negate rNeg2.gif`
 ![a](images/rNeg2.gif)

-This resets the origin (0,0) to the centre so offset is below+L of it.
+Set the origin (0,0) to the centre.
+Negate an area below and left of the origin
 \$ `magick rose: -gravity center -region '100x200-10+20' -negate rNeg3.gif`
 ![a](images/rNeg3.gif)

-dead centre
+Negate an area centre
 \$ `magick rose: -gravity center -region '100x200' -negate rNeg4.gif`
 ![a](images/rNeg4.gif)

 ---

-Source sprites
+Example images
 ![a](images/d019.gif), ![a](images/d120.gif) , ![a](images/d121.gif)

-Append in a row
+Append the images in a row
 \$ `magick d009.gif d010.gif d011.gif +append tv1.gif`
 ![a](images/tv1.gif)

-Append in a stack
+Append the images in a stack
 \$ `magick d1.gif d2.gif d3.gif -append tv1.gif`
 ![a](images/tv2.gif)

-This can also be done based on filename number
+If the filenames follow a consistent number pattern then a Bash range can select several files
 \$ `magick d%03d.gif[9-11] +append tv1.gif`

 ---

-Make a gif
+Generate a gif with several input images and one output image.
+A Bash range can help
 \$ `magick d00%d.gif[0-7] bl.gif`

 ---